All About Acorn Woodpeckers: Ultimate Stockpilers

 Do Acorn Woodpeckers Migrate?

-Because they are masters of at storing supplies for winter, acorn woodpeckers are resident birds, meaning they don’t typically migrate unless they run out of food.
+Because they are masters at storing supplies for winter, acorn woodpeckers are resident birds, meaning they don’t typically migrate unless they run out of food.
 They can be seen year-round in areas with oak and pine-oak woodlands, including some suburban areas and urban parks.
-You can attract these rowdy birds to your backyard if you live in range (western Oregon, California and the Southwest) and keep your suet and seed feeders well-stocked, but be careful what you wish for.
+You can attract these rowdy birds to your backyard if you live in range (western Oregon, California and the Southwest).

 Where to See Acorn Woodpeckers